justindujardin/mathy/libraries/website/docs/envs/overview.md

 #### Custom Win Conditions

-Environments can implement their own logic for win conditions, or inherit them from a base class:
+Environments can implement custom logic for win conditions or inherit them from a base class:

 ```Python
 {!./snippets/envs/custom_win_conditions.py!}